stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - The _family_ is a queue family selected from the parent physical device.

-- The _priorities_ is a list of percentile values that specifies the priority of each required queue.
+- The _priorities_ is a list of percentile values that specifies the required number of queues in the family and their relative priorities.

 - The `Percentile` class is a custom type for a percentile represented as a 0..1 floating-point value.